rnzaws/ecs_poc/README.md

 by the stack.

-#### Inactive Host
+#### Inactive Container Instance
-The following rule sends an event to a topic if the ECS instance has an INACTIVE state.
+The following rule sends an event to a topic if the ECS Container Instance has an INACTIVE state.
 You can test this event by terminating an EC2 instance in your test ECS cluster.
 If your ECS cluster auto scales down, this rule will also match.